Choline, found in eggs and meat, may make blood clot faster

 Other teams have narrowed down the species of bacteria that metabolize choline, l-carnitine and other compounds to make TMAO.
 Hazen's hope is to develop ways to alter these bacteria or their products to lower the risk of heart disease.

-Right now, products may promise to do so but none are proven, said Hazen, who helped found a company that makes a test for TMAO, licensed to the Cleveland Clinic.
+Right now, products may promise to do so but none are proven, said Hazen, who helped found a company that licensed a test for TMAO to the Cleveland Clinic.

 "Almost all of the probiotics that are commercially sold now have virtually no studies to demonstrate that they actually do anything, even survive in your stomach," Hazen said.